 - Completeness of the project information, including all the documents, videos, programs, debugging, etc.

 - The realization of the project includes the method used, circuit/software structure, program application model, etc.

 - Technological innovation of the project, i.e. the challenges faced and the solutions provided to overcome them.

 - The social value, every design should have some contribution to the society at large, trying to bridge an existing gap in society.

 Once gone through all the briefing and rules to be followed, and if you think your PCB design is a right fit, you can directly apply by clicking here, PCBWay 5th PCB Design Contest.

 If you are still hesitant it’s totally fine.
 Taking the first step is always hard; knowing your design will be critically evaluated and your hardest work will be precisely judged can be daunting.
 But always remember, these contests are the best way to get evaluated and keep correcting on your design.

-And if you are among those who haven’t designed yet then do it now because every great innovation comes from a small creative idea that is bursting in your head.
+And if you are among those who haven’t designed (learn to design) yet then do it now because every great innovation comes from a small creative idea that is bursting in your head.
 So just go and get started with your PCB design and participate in the 5th edition of PCBWay Design Contest.